lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

       * type: the type should be "csw3" for CSW 3.0.0
       * enabled: if enabled, check box will be checked in the search drop down list by default
       * useProxy: indicate if the url will go through a proxy
-      * disableContentType: set to true to disable contentType in the header
+      * disableContentType: Set the value to true to disable contentType in the header

  ### To configure search for CSW 2.0.2 end point (including geoportal 1.x & 2.x)
   * Copy the following block of code to config.json in ..\geoportal2\viewer\configs\GeoportalSearch